 Below is a success story from a student who was an experienced hire who passed five BCG interviews.
 This story offers insight into the recruiting process for experienced hires as well as tips for success in the interview.
 It also includes a brief follow-up from me where I add a bit more about the experienced hire recruiting process.

-Please find below a summary of my experience going through BCG interviews as an experienced would-be hire.
+This is a summary of my experience going through BCG interviews as an experienced hire.

 I started preparing last September with a couple of case interviews with current consultants, then worked on mental math questions and read Case In Point.
 Something always felt off to me though, it was never clear how I could really get better consistently: on a specific scenario that exactly fit one of the 12 frameworks I could have nailed it I guess, but it didn’t feel very repeatable to me.

 In January, I did a few more cases with these 5 current and ex-BCG, but again I didn’t see real progress in spite of probably a couple dozen hours of work.